harshhacks/quantparadise/README.md

 ![GitHub](https://img.shields.io/github/license/harshhacks/COMS4995?style=flat-square)
 ![GitHub last commit](https://img.shields.io/github/last-commit/harshhacks/COMS4995)

-Open Source Project for COMS 4995
+##What is it?

+Open Source tool to calibrate spot rates and swap rates using the Vasicek and CIR models.

 Link to the Repo is [here](https://github.com/harshhacks/COMS4995 "Interest Rates")